abouthugo/100day/README.md

 ### Day 13: Going full styled-components on my website codebase

-**Progress:** I decided that styled componentes are the way to go for styling on my website codebase so I changed most of the components to styled ones.
+**Progress:** I decided that styled components are the way to go for styling on my website codebase so I changed most of the components to styled ones.
 I left some navbar components as scss modules because the scss was quite long and I thought they should stay separated once they become quite long.

 **Thoughts:** Its starting to get very difficult to keep up with the school's workload and this challenge!
 However, I am not ready to quit.
 I need this to become a better developer so I will keep pressing forward and taking short breaks here and there.